aybabtme/otsql/README.md

 # otsql

-OpenTelemetry integration for the `database/sql` package.
+OpenTelemetry *tracing* integration for the `database/sql` package.

 ## Usage